mapbender/mapbender/documentation/book/en/installation_git.rst

 Our build scripts need some more dependencies to run unit test, generate documentation and build installation packages.

-Once you have installed the following dependencies, you can get an overview of available build tasks by issuing
+Once you have installed the dependencies listed below, you can get an overview of available build tasks by issuing

     :command:`phing -l`